Diet & Nutrition

 Food Poisoning and ACV Hi Denice.
 I’m experiencing some lower GI distress.
 Wondering if I picked up a bacteria, a virus or am just dealing with nerves/emotional exhaustion or kundalini symptoms.
 So much deep wound healing going on lately!
 Anyway, wanting to know if...

-Ingredients–8 Eggs 1/2 cup Raw Milk or your favorite milk substitute 1 tea.
+We freeze the leftovers Frittata muffins to use on long summer days when we’re too tired to cook after gardening all day.
+It’s simple and delicious: Ingredients–8 Eggs 1/2 cup Raw Milk or your favorite milk substitute 1 tea.
 Aluminum-Free Baking Powder 2 tea.
 Olive Oil Salt, Pepper or Hot Sauce to taste 1 cup Grated Cheese of your choice (I use half Feta to mix with the veggies and Colby Jack for the topping) 3 cups of your Favorite Frittata/Omelet fillings (I use zucchini, kale, tomatoes, bacon, onions)

 Best natural food sources of Germanium include: Garlic, Shiitake mushrooms, onions, bran, whole wheat flour, vegetables, seeds, meats, dairy products, aloe vera, comfrey, ginseng and suma.
 I had never heard of suma and you may not have either, so I looked it up.
 Suma is a large, rambling, shrubby ground vine with an intricate, deep, and extensive root system.
 It is indigenous to South America and is also known as para toda (meaning “for all things”) and is also known as Brazilian ginseng, since it is widely used as an adaptogen with numerous applications.

-This is one of my favorite recipes from Dr. Barry Sears’ book, A Week in the Zone.
+Ginger Chicken is one of my favorite recipes from Dr. Barry Sears’ book, A Week in the Zone.
 I’ve modified it with a bit of chicken broth and Bragg’s Amino Acids as most of the recipes in that book are fairly bland.
 This particular recipe is for one 4-block meal.
 Michael and I divide the batch and try to get the whole portion down for a 2-block meal, but it’s a lot of food.
 I just wanted to give you all an idea of what eating in the Zone is, and that you don’t have to be hungry when you diet.
 Here it is…

-I often recommend ginger for car sickness in pets and people.
+Ginger Health Benefits: I often recommend ginger for car sickness in pets and people.
 The dose is 1-2 capsules 20 minutes before the car ride—hopefully on an empty stomach.
 It also helps with clearing gas and in promoting menstrual regularity and occasionally it is effective for relief of menstrual cramping (although I have never experienced relief from my own cramps with ginger!).
 Ginger can also be used for morning sickness.

 Ginseng is grown in many parts of the world.
 The roots are the part of the plant used for all Ginseng products.
 Each variety has its own health benefits.
 Ginseng benefits are cumulative.
 Taking the herb for several months to a year is far more effective than short-term doses.
 Ginsengs are used in many Eastern formulas to complement other herbs.